RockefellerArchiveCenter/project_electron/README.md

 # Project Electron

-[Project Electron](http://projectelectron.rockarch.org/) is an initiative to build sustainable, open, and user-centered infrastructure for the archival management of digital records at the [Rockefeller Archive Center](http://rockarch.org/).
+Project Electron is an initiative to build sustainable, open, and user-centered infrastructure for the archival management of digital records at the [Rockefeller Archive Center](http://rockarch.org/).

 Project Electron consists of a specification and web application to facilitate ongoing transfers of digital records and their associated metadata from organizations to archives, a repository to store digital records and metadata, an API layer to manage system interactions, and integrations with current and future systems which assist in the archival processes of appraisal, acquisition, arrangement, description, access and preservation.
+Read the [project values](project-values.md).

 ## Transfer applications
 ### Aurora